The Tampa Manatee Viewing Center is one of the best places to see manatees in Florida.

 Coastal Habitat Trail

 Be sure to plan ahead.
-The TECO site advises that there are no restrooms on this part of the property, and you should consider bringing good shoes for the walk.
-When I was last there, it was very muddy thanks to rain and wet weather; plan accordingly.
+The TECO site advises that there are no restrooms on this part of the property, and you should consider bringing good shoes because it’s a long walk.

 Because almost all of the fun at TECO manatee viewing center is outside, be sure to bring suitable winter clothing for Florida’s winter.